Research Bias – Definition, Types & Identification

 You conduct a study about an illness and what might have contributed to it.
 For this case, you have a group of participants who are diagnosed with the illness and another group that is not diagnosed.
 If you ask them what they think could contribute to getting the illness, the people who are diagnosed may more likely remember certain things about their lives that could be a factor.
 This is because they have thought about it before, and the information is thus more present in their minds.

 • Observer bias refers to the fact that people often see what they want or are expected to see.
 This warps their perception and thus the results of the study.
-To avoid this type of research bias, you should ask open-ended questions that cannot be answered with yes or no. Other than that, as the participant themselves does mostly not recognize they are biased, it is very difficult to do anything against it.
+To avoid this type of research bias, you should ask open-ended questions that cannot be answered with yes or no. Other than that, as the participant themselves does mostly not recognise they are biased, it is very difficult to do anything against it.

 Example

 • Performance bias results from unequal treatment between groups in research.
-The Hawthorne effect, or observer effect, refers to the change of behavior participants show when they know they are being watched.
+The Hawthorne effect, or observer effect, refers to the change of behaviour participants show when they know they are being watched.
 The John Henry effect, on the other hand, explains that participants feel the need to compensate for the inequality between the groups.
-This can lead to a difference in motivation or general behavior between the two groups.
+This can lead to a difference in motivation or general behaviour between the two groups.

 Example